 Other Canadian officials have echoed Joly’s concerns.
 Finance Minister Dominic LeBlanc stated that Canada would not “stand idly by” in the face of U.S. aggression.

-Beyond the bilateral trade dispute, the G7 meeting is also addressing wider global conflicts, such as the Russia-Ukraine war and fostering stability in the Middle East.
-However, Trump’s presidency looms large over these discussions as well.
+Beyond the bilateral trade dispute, the G7 meeting also addressed wider global conflicts, such as the Russia-Ukraine war and fostering stability in the Middle East.
+However, Trump’s presidency loomed large over these discussions as well.

 The G7 group faces growing instability around the world and a shifting geopolitical climate, especially following Trump’s return to the White House.
 Despite the tense atmosphere, Joly has emphasized the importance of working with Canada’s G7 peers to address these global challenges.